 A ‘soft search’ credit check is carried out to determine how likely it is for you to be accepted for a new credit card.
 This type of credit check does not leave a mark on your credit report and doesn't affect your credit score.

-A hard credit check is carried out by a bank or credit card provider when you submit an application for a credit card.
+A hard credit check is carried out by a bank or provider when you submit an application.
 This is noted on your credit report to reflect that you have applied for credit.

-It's best to avoid applying for multiple credit cards, as too many marks on your credit report can mean that you are desperate for credit, which can imply that you are struggling financially.
+It's best to avoid applying for multiple cards at oncer, as too many marks on your credit report can mean that you are desperate for credit, which can imply that you are struggling financially.
 If you are not sure which card you will be approved for it is sensible to never apply for more than one at a time.

-What are the benefits of choosing a credit card?
+What are the benefits of using a credit card?

 There are lots of reasons why you might want to get a credit card, aside from the obvious one which is that they let you spend more money than you have.